Sign in →

 Clinical Information

-Currently, the diagnosis of probable Alzheimer disease (AD) is made based on clinical symptoms, largely by the exclusion of other causes of dementia, with postmortem evidence of AD pathology required to confirm the diagnosis.
-Two common neuropathologic features found in the brain of patients with AD dementia are the presence of plaques composed of beta-amyloid (Abeta) peptides and intracellular neurofibrillary tangles containing hyperphosphorylated Tau (tubulin-associated unit) proteins.
+Two neuropathologic features observed in the brain of patients with Alzheimer disease (AD) dementia are the presence of plaques composed of beta-amyloid (Abeta) peptides and intracellular neurofibrillary tangles containing hyperphosphorylated Tau (tubulin-associated unit) proteins.
 These 2 groups of molecules are the most established biomarkers of the disease used in clinical and research practice.
-Positron emission tomography (PET) imaging using US Food and Drug Administration approved amyloid radiotracer to visualize the presence of amyloid lesions in the cerebral cortex is available in some specialized centers.
-Measuring Abeta peptides and Tau proteins in cerebrospinal fluid (CSF) is being proposed as an alternative/adjunct to imaging studies to assess AD pathology.
-Recently the use of these biomarkers has been included in the new consensus research diagnostic criteria for AD, mild cognitive impairment (MCI), and preclinical AD, proposed by the National Institute on Aging and Alzheimer's Association Research Framework.
+Positron emission tomography (PET) imaging using US Food and Drug Administration approved amyloid radiotracer (amyloid-PET) to visualize the presence of amyloid lesions in the cerebral cortex is available in some specialized centers.
+Measuring Abeta42 peptides and certain phosphorylated Tau (such as p-Tau181) proteins in cerebrospinal fluid (CSF) may be used as a means to assess the presence of amyloid pathology.
+In particular, the use of the p-Tau181/Abeta42 ratio has been shown to be an excellent surrogate marker of amyloid plaque burden, caused by increased deposition of beta-amyloid 1-42 in the brain.
+The use of these biomarkers has been included in the new consensus research diagnostic criteria for AD, mild cognitive impairment (MCI), and preclinical AD proposed by the National Institute on Aging and Alzheimer's Association Research Framework.

 Abeta42 is approximately 4-kDa protein of 42 amino acids that is formed following proteolytic cleavage of a transmembrane protein known as amyloid precursor protein.
 Due to its hydrophobic nature, Abeta42 has the propensity to form aggregates and oligomers.
 Oligomers form fibrils that accumulate into amyloid plaques.
 These pathological changes in Abeta42 are reflected by the decrease in the CSF concentrations of Abeta42 and/or by the increase in the brain uptake of specific tracers during beta-amyloid PET.